Sokrates1989/python-api-template/python-dependency-management/README.md

 ### **Consistency:**
 - Identical Python environment for all developers
 - No "works on my machine" problems
-- Unified tool versions (PDM, Poetry, uv)
+- Unified tool versions (PDM and uv)

 ### **Onboarding:**
 - New team members only need Docker